isomerpages/nlb-biblioasia/_holding-area/Providing Independent and Non Partisan Views: The Nominated Member of Parliament Scheme.md

 [^19]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, cols.
 734–35.

-[^20]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, vol. 54 of Parliamentary Debates: Official Report, 30 November 1989, col. 852, https://sprs.parl.gov.sg/search/#/report?sittingdate=30-11-1989.
+[^20]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, vol. 54 of _Parliamentary Debates: Official Report_, 30 November 1989, col. 852, https://sprs.parl.gov.sg/search/#/report?sittingdate=30-11-1989.

-[^21]: “Chok Tong’s Variation of His Original ‘Sunset’ Clause Adopted,” Straits Times, 18 March 1990, 20.
+[^21]: “Chok Tong’s Variation of His Original ‘Sunset’ Clause Adopted,” _Straits Times_, 18 March 1990, 20.
 (From NewspaperSG)

-[^22]: Republic of Singapore, Constitution of the Republic of Singapore (Amendment) Act 1990, No. 11 of 1990, Government Gazette Acts Supplement, https://sso.agc.gov.sg/Acts-Supp/11-1990/Published/19900407; “Novel: A Parliamentary Experiment,”  in The Nominated Member of Parliament Scheme: Are Unelected Voices Still Necessary in Parliament? ed.
+[^22]: Republic of Singapore, Constitution of the Republic of Singapore (Amendment) Act 1990, No. 11 of 1990, _Government Gazette Acts Supplement_, https://sso.agc.gov.sg/Acts-Supp/11-1990/Published/19900407; “Novel: A Parliamentary Experiment,”  in _The Nominated Member of Parliament Scheme: Are Unelected Voices Still Necessary in Parliament?_ ed.
 Anthea Ong (Singapore: World Scientific Publishing Co Pte Ltd, 2023).
 (From NLB OverDrive)

 [^23]: Republic of Singapore, Constitution of the Republic of Singapore (Amendment) Act 1990, Clause 3(2).